- What is competence?

-The IET will make an overall assessment of any formal, informal and work-based learning to decide if you meet the appropriate level as outlined in the Engineering Council Regulations for Registration.
+We will make an overall assessment of any formal, informal, and work-based learning to decide if you meet the appropriate level as outlined in the Engineering Council Regulations for Registration.

-Use Career Manager, the IET's professional development recording system, to plan and record your professional development and competence against professional registration frameworks.
+Use Career Manager, the IET's professional development recording system, to plan and record your professional development and competence.

 Be sure to note that you want to become professionally registered on your profile.
-The IET will be in touch with information about professional development and how to become professionally registered.
+We will be in touch with information about professional development and how to become professionally registered.

 We suggest that you take advice from a PRA (Professional Registration Adviser) to help you with your application.